 One brand that has gained a massive following overseas is Nestle’s Kit-Kat.
 Over in Japan, this tasty chocolate bar is adored and hugely popular.
 In fact, Japan is so obsessed with this snack that they currently sell it in over 80 different flavours!

-Some of these flavour options definitely sound more appealing than others, how many would you dare to try?
+Some of these flavor options definitely sound more appealing than others, how many would you dare to try to tickle your taste buds?

 China Is The New Biggest Market For Jaguar Land Rover

 British brands like Land Rover are constantly growing their customer reach.
 Despite these cars perhaps being most associated with rural England, China has recently become one of their new biggest markets and their demand in Asia is every growing.

-One possible reason for this is that many Land Rover models such as the Land Rover Discovery Sport and the Range Rover Evoque have been manufactured in China since the early 2000s.
+One possible reason for this is that many Land Rover models such as the Land Rover Discovery Sport and the Range Rover Evoque have been manufactured in China for over two decades now.
 This increasing rate of manufacture has been reflected in the growing Chinese market.
 American cars, especially those with luxury brand reputations, are a sign of status in China and other countries around the world.

 India Is The Country That Drinks The Most Whiskey

 What do you associate most with whiskey?
 Perhaps you think of remote Scottish distilleries or the famous Edinburgh whiskey tours.
-Scotland is definitely the country that you’d assume loved this drink the most, but they have been pipped at the post by a surprising rival: India.
+Ireland and Scotland is definitely the country that you would assume loved this drink the most, but they have been pipped at the post by a surprising rival: India.

-Since 2022, studies have told us that India consumes nearly a half of the world’s supply of whiskey.
-To put it another way, that’s almost 1,600,000,000 liters of whiskey each year!
+Since early 2023, studies have told us that India consumes nearly a half of the world’s supply of whiskey.
+To put it another way, that is over 1,500,000,000 liters of whiskey each year!

 Of course, India’s vast population gives it a certain edge in this competition, especially considering the burnout in call center employees throughout the country.
 These employees need to relax after a long day of work.
 When it comes instead to whiskey consumption per capita, France takes home the trophy.
 On average, the French are known to drink more than two liters per person per year.

 Mexico Is The Biggest Consumer Of Coke